 Croatia's legislature is a single-chamber Parliament (Hrvatski Sabor) composed of 151 members elected to 4-year terms.
 Some 140 members are elected in multi-seat constituencies through a nationwide vote based on proportional representation, and 3 members are elected in single constituencies by Croatians living abroad.
-The remaining 8 seats are allocated to representatives of the 22 recognized minority groups: 3 seats to the Serbs.
-1 to the Hungarians, 1 to the Italians.
-1 iointly elected bv Czechs and Slovaks, and 2 to the remaining minorities jointly.
-The controls Sabor all federal legislative powers such as amending the constitution, appointing positions in government, approving declarations of war, and passing the national budget.
+The remaining 8 seats are allocated to representatives of the 22 recognized minority groups: 3 seats to positions in government, approving declarations of war, and passing the national budget.